 At vaccinate.virginia.gov, you can access the “Search by Location” feature which allows you to enter the street address where you usually live.
 You will then be provided options for making an appointment.
 Most clinics offer walk-in service in addition to scheduled appointments.

 Information on how to stay safe while you are waiting for your COVID-19 vaccine can be found here.

 What does it mean now that the Pfizer-BioNTech vaccine has FDA approval?

-Approval means the vaccine can also be used in non-emergency settings.
+Full approval means the vaccine can also be used in non-emergency settings.

 What types of immunocompromising conditions qualify for receiving a third dose of COVID-19 vaccine?

 An additional dose of an mRNA COVID-19 vaccine after an initial 2-dose primary mRNA COVID-19 vaccine series should be considered for people with moderate to severe immune compromise due to a medical condition or receipt of immunosuppressive medications or treatments.
 These conditions and treatments include but are not limited to:

 Additional information about the level of immunosuppression associated with a range of medical conditions and treatments can be found in general best practices for vaccination of people with altered immunocompetence, the CDC Yellow Book, and the Infectious Diseases Society of America policy statement, 2013 IDSA Clinical Practice Guideline for Vaccination of the Immunocompromised Host.